When download-only synchronization occurs, dbmlsync does not upload any row operations or data. However, it does upload information

 about the schema and progress offset.

-In addition, dbmlsync ensures that changes on the remote database that have not been uploaded are not overwritten during download-only
+In addition, dbmlsync ensures that changes on the remote that have not been uploaded are not overwritten during download-only

 synchronization.
 It does this by scanning the log to detect rows with operations waiting to be uploaded.
 If any of these rows